dart-archive/usage/readme.md

 ## Contributing

-Test can be run using `pub run test`.
+Tests can be run using `pub run test`.

 ## Issues and bugs